mfroeling/QMRITools/README.md

 Some functions of QMRITools call on external executables and software.
 These executables need to be present in "QMRITools\Applications" and are included in the release.
 If for any reason you want to use other (older/newer) versions you can replace them but functionality is not guaranteed.
-For the latest version of these tools and their user licences please visit their website.
+For the latest version of these tools and their user license please visit their website.

 * [dcm2niix](https://github.com/rordenlab/dcm2niix/)
 	* dcm2niix.exe